Do I Qualify for MECOP?

 - Are you a current student or a transfer student in one of the following majors?

-Will you have the required courses completed to get into your major's upper division courses (sometimes referred to as Pro-school) by Fall Term of the coming school year?
+Will you have completed the courses required by your university to participate in your major's upper division courses by Fall Term of the coming school year?

 - All program applicants must get into their upper division courses by Fall Term to have the proper background prior to their first internship.